PREPARING YOUTH TO MAKE DECISIONS TODAY AND FOR THEIR FUTURE

 4-H Healthy Habits Grant

-The 4-H Healthy Habit grant, sponsored by National 4-H Council and the Walmart Foundation, mobilized youth to take action around healthy choices.
+The 4-H Healthy Habits grant, sponsored by National 4-H Council and the Walmart Foundation, mobilized youth to take action around healthy choices.
 Over 75 partnerships were developed across 28 counties in Nebraska.
 More than 2,700 K-12th grade youth received at least six hours of healthy living education.

 Extension professionals mentored 54 teen volunteers who then spent over 800 hours helping plan, prepare, and deliver programs in their communities.
 Teens (n=48) reported giving their family healthy meal or snack ideas (60%) and learning about healthy food choices (91%).
 From open-ended responses, teens reported learning about cooking skills, trying new things, and living a healthier lifestyle.